MathematicGuy/RemoteObsidian/Project Skin/Personal/Language Learning/German Vocabulary.md

 Ich freue mich - I look forward to it
 Wann When
 	Wann hast du Zeit - when do you free
-Nachmittag - this afternoon
+	Bis Wann until when (Bis - Until, Wann - When) Nachmittag - this afternoon
 	Ja, heute Nachmittag ist gut - yes, this afternoon is good

 I would like to play soccer, but I don't have time
 	Ich Möchte fußball spielen, aber ich habe keine Zeith
 + !
 Need Explain for Tail ending en,e,est

+Eintrittskarte admission ticket (I từ  rít carter)
+	Die Eintrittskarte ist teuer
++ I would like to go to the Cinema.
+How much is the admission ticket
+	+ int - to the
+	+ gehen - go
+	+ Kino - cinema / movie theater
+	+ möchte - want (to like, would like)  (Moster)
+		Ich Möchte ins Kino Gehen.
+Wie viel ist die Eintrittskarte

+Geöffnet - open (ger  net)
+	Das restaurant ist Geöffnet, aber die Kellnerin hat keine Zeit ( The restaurant is open, but the waitress have no time) Bis wann ist das Restaurant geöffnet ?
+	(Until when is the restaurant open)

+Von - from
+	Das spiel ist von zwei bis vier - the game is from 2 until 4.